-I am pleased to publish the new Voter's Guide for 2013-2014, now updated to include those officials elected in the 2012 General Election!
+With the 2014 Elections over, I am pleased to publish the new Voter's Guide for 2015-2016!

-Please take a minute to look through the back pages of this guide where you will find that up-to-date list of all of your federal, state, county, and judicial officers.
-I urge you to call, e-mail or write your officials if there is an issue about which you feel strongly; they do want to hear from you.
+The back pages of this guide have an up-to-date list of all of your federal, state, county, and judicial officers for easy contact.
+If an issue is important to you, call, e-mail or write the appropriate elected official; they do want to hear from you.